japinol7/flask-examples/flask_02_ex/README.md

                                                                         uncanny and incredible web sites and applications using data from the several years of the Marvel age of comics.
                                                                         An API key is needed to request the API.
-                                                                            Regarding this example you must create a folder in the HOME directory with a file containing your API public key (marvel_public_key.key) and another file containing your API private key marvel_private_key.key
+                                                                            Regarding this example you must create the folder marvel_api_keys in the HOME directory with a file containing your API public key (marvel_public_key.key) and another file containing your API private key marvel_private_key.key
                                                                             You can copy this directory structure from the extra folder of this project.